Rohan7501/Super-Resolution/README.md

 <br />One of the contraints for speeding up the model is we fix the input size for the image.
 <br />With our limitation of 8GB vRAM we were able to produce an engine that takes input image of resolution 128x128.
 <br />However this constraint doesnt apply for the pytorch model which can handle a 1280x720 image for a 8GB vRam GPU.
+<br />The engine file for the pretrained model for 128x128 input size is also available on the above drive link

 # Running the engine
 Run run_engine.py with following arguments: